lmutsuha79/feedback_flow_l3/README.md

 ## bugs I know about them

 - Some app icons don't work (the solution is to try to save the icon inside the DB in a separate column)
-- Sometimes the icon of the profile doesn't appear
+- Sometimes the icon of the profile doesn't appear --> (fixed)
+- when a user add-new app the right drop-down menu for adding and selecting apps will disappear --> (fixed)

 ## up upcoming features and updates